Training sessions in Southeast Asia focus on individuals

 The Philippines – focus on CA

-This time, the workshop was organized not with the NC but with one stakeholder and took place in a factory that is assembling short-term housing modules.
-This gave a different flavour to the meeting, hosted in one of their test houses.
+This time, the workshop was organized with the strong support of industry and took place in a factory that is assembling short-term housing modules.
+This gave a different flavour to the meeting, hosted in one of their warehouses fitted with a modular meeting room.

 Among participants, several were from test laboratories or chairs of mirror technical committees.
 While the core presentations on IEC activities remained on the programme, the focus was more on CA activities, the IECEE System and luminaires in particular.